 7. Responsiveness: means that a program has a plan for rapid modification in the case of emergency, and its delivery can be adjusted to provide responses to shocks.
 Over time, the SA-CT program is helping to build resilience and adapt to longer-term developments such as demographic change, green transition or the impacts of digitalization on the world of work.

 Question I.7.1.
-Is there a long term plan/vision regarding how the program should adapt to climate change/technological change/demographic transition/other changes?
+Is there a long-term plan/vision regarding how the program should adapt to climate change/technological change/demographic transition/other changes?

 Question I.7.2.
-Does the program have any crisis/shock response mechanisms in place?
+Does the program have any crisis/shock response mechanisms in place, including coordination with entities responsible for disaster risk management and response?

 Question I.7.3.
 Where there any evaluations of the past emergency responses?